Rushikesh696/HuggingFace/README.md

-# Introduction-to-HuggingFace

-**Hugging Face Pipelines**
+# Introduction to Hugging Face

-This repository is a hands-on introduction to Hugging Face’s transformers library using the high-level Pipeline API.
-It covers a variety of NLP and Computer Vision tasks with minimal code, making it beginner-friendly and practical for quick prototyping.
+This repository is a hands-on guide to exploring Hugging Face’s Transformers, Datasets, and Pipelines.
+It covers a wide range of NLP and Computer Vision tasks, starting from the basics of pipelines to working with datasets, tokenizers, and models.

-🌟 **What is Hugging Face?**
+**What is Hugging Face?**

-Hugging Face is an open-source platform and community that provides state-of-the-art pre-trained models for Natural Language Processing (NLP), Computer Vision (CV), Speech, and more.

-The Transformers library allows you to:

-Use pre-trained models in just a few lines of code.

-Perform tasks like text classification, NER, summarization, QA, translation, text generation, vision tasks, etc.

-Fine-tune models on your own datasets.

-Integrate with tools like PyTorch, TensorFlow, and JAX.

-The Pipeline API is the simplest way to use these models:

-from transformers import pipeline

-classifier = pipeline("sentiment-analysis")
-result = classifier("I love Hugging Face!")
-print(result)

-📚 Covered Tasks
+Hugging Face provides an ecosystem of tools and libraries that make it easy to use state-of-the-art machine learning models.
+With the transformers library, you can access pretrained models for NLP, vision, and multimodal tasks, while the datasets library gives access to hundreds of ready-to-use datasets.

+**Covered Topics*
-📝 Natural Language Processing (NLP)
+Natural Language Processing (NLP) with Pipelines

 Text Classification – Sentiment analysis, topic classification.

-Named Entity Recognition (NER) – Extract entities like names, dates, organizations.
+Named Entity Recognition (NER) – Extracting entities like names, dates, and locations.

-Summarization – Generate concise summaries of text.
+Summarization – Generating concise summaries from long texts.

-Question Answering – Answer questions from context passages.
+Question Answering – Extracting answers from context passages.

-Translation – Translate between languages.
+Translation – Translating text between languages.

-Text Generation – Generate coherent text sequences.
+Text Generation – Autoregressive text generation with GPT-style models.

-Fill-Masking – Predict missing words in a sentence.
+Fill-Mask – Predicting masked tokens in a sentence.

-Feature Extraction – Get embeddings for downstream ML tasks.
+Feature Extraction – Extracting hidden state embeddings from transformer models.

-🖼️ Computer Vision
+**Computer Vision with Pipelines**

-Image Classification – Recognize objects in images.
+Image Classification – Identifying objects in an image.

-Object Detection – Detect and localize objects.
+Object Detection – Detecting objects with bounding boxes.

-Image Segmentation – Pixel-wise segmentation of images.
+Image Segmentation – Pixel-level classification of images.

-🚀 How to Use

-Each notebook/script in this repo demonstrates a specific task using Hugging Face pipelines.

-Example – Sentiment Analysis:
+**Datasets, Models, and Pipelines**

+This repo also explores Hugging Face’s Datasets and Transformers libraries to build workflows beyond just pipelines.

+🔹 XSum Dataset

+The XSum (Extreme Summarization) dataset is designed for abstractive summarization tasks.

+It contains BBC news articles with single-sentence summaries.

+Used here for experimenting with summarization pipelines.

+**AutoTokenizer**

+AutoTokenizer automatically loads the correct tokenizer for any given model.

+Example:

+from transformers import AutoTokenizer tokenizer = AutoTokenizer.from_pretrained("facebook/bart-large-xsum")

+**AutoModel**

+AutoModel and its variants load pretrained models for different tasks.

+Example:

+from transformers import AutoModelForSeq2SeqLM model = AutoModelForSeq2SeqLM.from_pretrained("facebook/bart-large-xsum")

+**Hugging Face Pipelines with XSum**

+End-to-end summarization with BART on XSum dataset:

-from transformers import pipeline
+from transformers import pipeline summarizer = pipeline("summarization", model="facebook/bart-large-xsum")

-sentiment_pipeline = pipeline("sentiment-analysis")
-print(sentiment_pipeline("This repo is awesome!"))

-🎯 Goal

-By the end of this repo, you’ll:
+summarizer("The BBC reported new updates about...", max_length=50, min_length=10)

+**Key Learnings**

-Understand how to use Hugging Face Pipelines for multiple tasks.
+How to use Hugging Face pipelines for quick experimentation.

-Quickly apply pre-trained models without deep ML knowledge.

-Have a starting point to fine-tune models for your own projects.

-🤝 Contributions

-Feel free to fork, improve, and raise PRs!
+How to load and work with datasets like XSum.

+How to tokenize text using AutoTokenizer.

+How to load pretrained AutoModels for different tasks.

+How to run end-to-end workflows combining datasets, models, and pipelines.

+🔥 This repo serves as a starter guide for anyone who wants to dive into Hugging Face and explore the powerful tools it provides for NLP and Computer Vision.